Acupuncture is COMING SOON At Our Oberlin Location

 Dr. Barbara Butler is also trained in dry needling.
 Dry needling targets specific trigger points within the muscle, and the needles must be inserted into the muscle multiple times to break up the trigger point; whereas acupuncture needles are inserted into the acupoints, which are not as deep as the muscle trigger points.
 Because dry needling can be significantly more uncomfortable for your pet, this procedure is generally done while your pet is sedated.

 Interested to learn more about how veterinary acupuncture could help your pet?
-Please contact our Glenwood Ave. location.
+Please contact our Glenwood Ave. or Oberlin location.